RobertBaruch/nmigen-exercises/01_input.md

 ## Step 1: Create a module

-A nMigen *module* is a Python class that has inputs and outputs, and code that generates the logic for the desired functionality.
+An nMigen *module* is a Python class that has inputs and outputs, and code that generates the logic for the desired functionality.
 Note that I didn't say code that *implements* the function.
 A key concept is that nMigen is a Python library for writing logic.
 When the module is *elaborated*, your code runs and nMigen outputs the corresponding logic.

 You can think of the logic that nMigen writes as an integrated circuit, and the code that you write as the instructions for how to create a copy of that integrated circuit.